Guilinabaoge/SubgraphMatching_Spectral/README.md

 Apart from evaluating queries with a specific algorithm, we can also execute queries by integrating techniques from different algorithms.
-For example, we generate the candidates with the label and degree filter, obtain the matching order with the ordering method of CFL, and finally enumerate the results with the set-intersection based local candidates computation method.
+For example, we generate the candidates with the label and degree filter, obtain the matching order with the ordering method of CFL, and finally enumerate the candidate_true with the set-intersection based local candidates computation method.
 Note that the source code cannot support the filtering/ordering/enumeration orders of CECI to integrate with other algorithms.